julzaza/wildwitchherbs/_posts/2026-04-18-herbs-for-inhalation-folk-magic.md

 Mugwort was not a comfort herb.
 It sharpened perception.
 In excess, it could overwhelm.

 Historically, it belongs to those who knew how to work with it.
-Not to experimentation.

 ---